mohamed296/tmdb_movies/README.md

 1. **Search Screen**: Enter a movie title in the search field and press Enter.
 The app will display a grid of search results.
 Click on a movie to view its details.

-2. **Movie Details Screen**: Displays detailed information about the selected movie, including the poster, title, overview, and cast.
+2. **Movie Details Screen**: Displays detailed information about the selected movie, including the poster, title, overview.

 3. **Favorites Screen**: View a list of your favorite movies.
 Click on a movie to view its details.